ehowey/gatsby-starter-stripemart/README.md

 - 🛒 Shopping cart state management and checkout flow with Use-Shopping-Cart
 - 🔒 Secure payments and cart validation via Stripe
-- 📦 Optional and basic inventory management Stripe metadata and Netlify serverless functions
+- 📦 Optional and basic inventory management via Stripe metadata and Netlify serverless functions
-- 🚚 Optional and basic support for shipping options using Stripe metadata
+- 🚚 Optional and basic support for shipping options via Stripe metadata

 The benefits of using this set of technologies is that there are no ongoing monthly costs - you only pay the [Stripe fees](https://stripe.com/pricing) when you actually sell something.
 This works well if you have a seasonal business or periods inactivity.